-Chapter 15 The apply() family
+Chapter 15 The apply()

-R disposes of the apply() function family, which consists of iterative functions that aim at minimizing your need to explicitly create loops.
+function family, which consists of iterative functions that aim at minimizing your need to explicitly create loops.

 15.1 apply()

-Let us consider that we have a height matrix containing the height (in metres) that was taken from five individuals (in rows) at four different times (as columns).
+matrix containing the height (in metres) that was taken from five individuals (in rows) at four different times (as columns).

-(height <- matrix(runif(20, 1.5, 2), nrow = 5, ncol = 4))
+<- matrix(runif(20, 1.5, 2), nrow = 5, ncol = 4)) (height

 ## [,1] [,2]